The BACCO simulation project: biased tracers in real space

 We sample the posterior probability of $\boldsymbol{\vartheta}$,

 using affine-invariant MonteCarlo Markov Chain code \texttt{emcee} \citep{Foreman-MackeyEtal2013}.
 At each step of the chain we evaluate our neural network emulator to obtain $S_{ij}$ (Eq. \ref{eq:sij}) for the given cosmology and redshift, and evaluate the corresponding LPT expressions to recover $P_{ij}$ and combine them as defined in Eqs.~\ref{eqs:model}.
 We consider $20$ MCMC walkers with 10,000 steps each and a burn-in phase of 500 steps.
 We checked that doubling the number of steps does not change significantly our results and therefore we consider our runs converged.
 Moreover, we have performed this analysis also employing the optimized simultaneous ellipsoidal nested sampler algorithm {\tt MultiNest} \citep{FerozEtal2009} with its python wrapper {\tt pymultinest} \citep{BuchnerEtal2014}.
 In this case we consider 400 live points with an evidence tolerance of 0.4 dex and we find results in agreement with our MCMC analysis.

 In Fig. \ref{fig::contours} we present the two-dimensional marginalised constraints on the free parameters of our model for the galaxy power spectra.
 Dark and light regions denote the 1-$\sigma$ and 2-$\sigma$ two-dimensional confidence levels.
-We display the results for when limiting our analysis to different maximum wavenumbers, namely $k_{\rm max} = 0.1, 0.3, 0.7 \hMpc$.
+We display the results for when limiting our analysis to different maximum wavenumbers, namely $k_{\rm max} = 0.1, 0.3, 0.5, 0.7 \hMpc$.
 We note that, as we include smaller scales, even though the width of the contours changes, the best fitting parameters remain compatible.